isweixu/eri/README.md

 # eri
-This repository provides the R codes necessary to reproduce the results presented in our environmental racism index paper.
+This repository provides the R codes for reproducing the results presented in our environmental racism index paper.